Kiss One More Time

 "Kiss One More Time" is a song by Tomoko Kawase, released as her second single under Tommy February6, on November 21, 2001.
-The song peaked at number 20 in Japan and stayed on the charts for 10 weeks.
+The song peaked at number 20 in Japan's Oricon Singles Chart and stayed on the charts for 10 weeks.

+This work contains a sound frequency to control AIBO, and when the song is played in front of AIBO, AIBO receives it and dances to the song.
+(The album version does not have this trick.)

 This song was also covered by indie electro-rock duo "Midnight Brown".